kalwalt/webarkit-jsfeat-cpp/README.md

 A class to handle multiple pyramidal images.

 This project is quite experimental so do not expect great results.
 More classes will be implemented in the future.

+### Useful functions

+At the moment only `load_jpeg_data` function to load a jpeg file and get important jpeg data (width, height, dpi and raw data).
+See grayscale_example or grayscale_m_example to see the function in action.

 ## Libs
 Libs are stored in `build` folder: